 Sip & Sauté: ‘Not So Christmas’ Revisited

-Acadian House Kitchen & Bath Studio will be hosting a cooking class from 5:30-8 p.m.
-Putting a twist on the typical Christmas meal, participants will learn to make pecan-roasted pork chops, sweet potato puree and cranberry gastrique, panko-dusted mashed potato cakes and a bourbon peanut butter milkshake.
-To register, click here.
+Acadian House Kitchen & Bath Studio hosts a cooking class from 5:30-8 p.m.
+Participants will cook a Christmas meal with a twist, learning to make pecan-roasted pork chops, sweet potato puree and cranberry gastrique, panko-dusted mashed potato cakes and a bourbon peanut butter milkshake.
+Register here.

 Holiday Shop Hop and Champagne Stroll

-In an effort to increase interest, the 2017 Holiday Shop Hop will be housed in one location, at the Capitol Park Museum, 660 North 4th Street.
-The hours will remain the same, 11:00 am – 8:00 pm and the traditional Champagne Stroll, benefiting the New Year’s Eve Red Stick Revelry, will originate at the Holiday Shop Hop.
-Click here for more information.
+The 2017 Holiday Shop Hop will be housed in one location this year—at the Capitol Park Museum, 660 North Fourth St. The traditional Champagne Stroll, benefiting the New Year’s Eve Red Stick Revelry, will originate at the Holiday Shop Hop.
+11 a.m.-8 p.m. downtownbatonrouge.org

 Trees of Light: Annual Holiday Gala

-Celebrate the holiday season with The Hospice of Baton Rouge at the Trees of Light Gala at The Lyceum Ballroom on Thursday, December 7th at 6:00pm.
-The evening will include food, libations and great music provided by The Chee-Weez.
-Tickets are available online at hospicebr.org or by calling 225‐767‐4673.
+Celebrate the holiday season with The Hospice of Baton Rouge at the Trees of Light Gala at The Lyceum Ballroom.
+The evening will include food, libations and music by The Chee-Weez.
+6 p.m. hospicebr.org

 Asleep at the Wheel—Merry Texas Christmas Y’all